noa10/mataresit/AI_ENHANCEMENT_PLAN.md

 ✅ Implemented as `ReceiptProcessingOptions` component with the following features:
 - Selection between OCR+AI and AI Vision processing methods
-- Model selection based on method capabilities
+- Model selection based on method capabilities (including Gemini 2.0 Flash Lite)
 - Option to compare results from both methods
 - Detailed tooltips explaining each option